Flood Warning issued for Jeff Davis, Montgomery, Toombs by NWS - NewsBreak

 weather.gov

-Effective: 2023-02-03 15:32:00 EST Expires: 2023-02-04 03:45:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
-Additional information is available at weather.gov/atlanta.
-Target Area: Dodge; Telfair; Wilcox The Flood Warning continues for the following rivers in Georgia Ocmulgee River at Abbeville affecting Wilcox, Telfair and Dodge Counties.
-For the Ocmulgee River Basin...including Abbeville...Minor flooding is forecast.
-FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Ocmulgee River at Abbeville. * WHEN...Until further notice. * IMPACTS...At 12 feet, Flood Stage is reached.
-Minor flooding of lowlands adjacent to the river begins.
-The water level reaches the top of the Abbeville boat ramp and also begins to flood the nearby park. * ADDITIONAL DETAILS - At 2:45 PM EST Friday the stage was 12.5 feet and slowly falling. - Forecast...The river is expected to fall below flood stage early Tuesday morning and continue falling to 11.7 feet Wednesday morning. - Flood stage is 12 feet. - http://www.weather.gov/safety/flood
+Effective: 2023-02-04 20:39:00 EST Expires: 2023-02-05 20:45:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Effingham; Screven FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Savannah River near Clyo. * WHEN...Until further notice. * IMPACTS...At 14.5 feet, the bottom floor of several riverfront homes along Tom Goethe Road begin to flood. * ADDITIONAL DETAILS - At 815 PM EST Saturday, the stage was 13.5 feet. - Forecast...The river is expected to rise to 14.2 feet Tuesday morning.
+Additional rises are possible thereafter. - Flood stage is 11.0 feet.

 Comments / 0